 Reason What It Means What You Can Provide To Appeal The Chargeback Vehicle rental- capital damages, theft, or loss of use The Cardmember claims to have been incorrectly billed for capital damages, theft, or loss of use.
 Proof that the Charge submitted was within the specific estimate of the Capital Damages agreed in writing by the Cardmember, plus 15%.
 Proof refuting Cardmember's claim that they were covered by the Merchant's insurance (i.e., rental agreement evidencing Cardmember's waiver of insurance or documentation that shows the Cardmember purchased insurance that was not sufficient to pay for the Capital Damages).
 Proof that the Charge was valid and not for theft or loss of use.
 Proof that the Cardmember agreed in writing to accept liability for the Capital Damages.
 Proof that a Credit which directly offsets the Disputes Charge has already been processed.
-Fra aud Missing imprint The Cardmember claims they did not participate in this Charge that was not processed using Magnetic Stripe or Chip Card Data.
+Fra nud Missing imprint The Cardmember claims they did not participate in this Charge that was not processed using Magnetic Stripe or Chip Card Data.
 Note: Not applicable to Card Not Present Charges and Digital Wallet Payments.
 Proof that this was a Card Not Present Charge, or Proof that a Credit which directly offsets the Disputed Charge has already been processed, or Proof that the Card was present by providing an imprinted Charge Record or showing capture of the Magnetic Stripe.
-No Cardmember authorization The Cardmember denies participation in the Charge you submitted and you have failed to provide proof that the Cardmember participated in the Charge.
-Proof that a Credit which directly offsets the Disputed Charge has already been processed, or Proof that you received a valid Authorization for the Charge.
+Multiple ROCs The Cardmember claims they participated in one valid Transaction with your Establishment, however, the Cardmember denies participation in the additional and subsequent Transactions that were submitted by you.
+Proof that each of the Transactions are valid Charges, or Proof that a correcting Transaction, which directly offsets the disputed Transaction, has already been processed.